jdrod13/Kickstarter-analysis/README.md

 ### Purpose

-   **The purpose of this work is to clean and organize the data obtained by the fundraising event results to make a successful report that demonstrates our findings based on their launch dates and goals.**
+   **The purpose of this work is to clean and organize the data obtained from the fundraising event's results to make a successful report that demonstrates our findings based on their launch dates and goals.**